Why isn't my stream playing in the latest update to Chrome?

-Browsers are releasing updates (notably Chrome) which enforce that when a website uses HTTPS (URL begins "https://") then all the content loaded on the website must also use HTTPS.
+Many browsers now require that when a website uses HTTPS (URLs beginning with "https://") then all the content loaded on the website must also use HTTPS.

 Historically they have permitted "mixed content" which means things like images and audio not using HTTPS would still load, but you would see a warning in your browser, as these were deemed to be a low risk to users.